 Accounting Trends: Data, Analytics, and the Accountant

 Accountants have always been the number crunchers of the company, but there’s an emerging trend of marrying both accounting data and other data from within a company to inform business decisions.
-ERP systems such as Sage ERP X3 and Sage 300 ERP provide companies with powerful data.
+ERP systems such as Sage EM (formerly known as Sage X3) and Sage 300cloud (formerly known as Sage 300) provide companies with powerful data.
 Accountants are in a unique position to help them harness and analyze that data.

 Income sheets, balance sheets, and cash flows remain important reports for any company.
 In addition to those standbys of the accounting world, new data reports added to these basics can provide an enhanced picture of the company’s financial health.
 An in-depth analysis of all of the data can give your company’s managers the information they need to make smarter business decisions